Epinx/Ratings/README.md

 Usage
 =======

 - Install the chrome extension.

+> Busy?
+Use this published extension: https://chrome.google.com/webstore/detail/ratings-just-get-it-here/akkbgjpcaceejlpmkphommgolpdkfkja/related?authuser=1

 - Right on empty area on the page, and select 'Get Movie Ratings'.